Advanced search

 Ritalin XL was evaluated in a combined short-term and long-term core study consisting of three periods (Period 1= 9 weeks short-term treatment, Period 2= 5 weeks open label treatment with Ritalin XL without placebo control; Period 3= randomised withdrawal phase).
 This core study was followed by a 26-week open label extension study.

-The core study was randomized, double-blind, placebo-controlled, multicentre study in the treatment of 725 adult patients (395 male and 330 female) diagnosed with ADHD according to DSM-IV ADHD criteria.
-The study was designed to:
+The core study was a randomised, double-blind, placebo-controlled, multicentre study in the treatment of 725 adult patients (395 males and 330 females) diagnosed with ADHD according to DSM-IV ADHD criteria.

-Efficacy was assessed using the DSM-IV ADHD rating scale (DSM-IV ADHD RS) for symptomatic control and Sheehan Disability Score (SDS) for functional improvement as improvement in respective total scores from baseline to the end of the first period.
-All dose levels of Ritalin XL showed significantly greater symptom control (p<0.0001 for all dose levels) compared to placebo as measured by a reduction in DSM-IV ADHD RS total score.
+Efficacy was assessed using the DSM-IV ADHD rating scale (DSM-IV ADHD RS) for symptomatic control and Sheehan Disability Score (SDS) for functional improvement as improvement in respective total scores from baseline to the end of period 1.
+All dose levels of Ritalin XL showed significantly greater symptom control (p<0.0001, for all dose levels) compared to placebo as measured by a reduction in DSM-IV ADHD RS total score.
 All doses of Ritalin XL showed significantly greater functional improvement (p=0.0003 at 40 mg, p=0.0176 at 60 mg, p <0.0001 at 80 mg) compared to placebo as measured by improvement in SDS total score (see Table 2).

-Clinical efficacy was demonstrated in all three Ritalin XL dose levels using physician rated scales [Clinical Global Impression- Improvement (CGI-I) and Clinical Global Improvement- Severity (CGI-S)], self-rated scales [Adult Self-Rating Scale (ASRS)] and observer-rated scales [Conners' Adult ADHD Rating Scale Observer Short Version (CAARS O:S)].
-The results were in favor of Ritalin XL over placebo across all assessments in period 1.
+Clinical efficacy was demonstrated in all three Ritalin XL dose levels using physician rated scales [Clinical Global Impression- Improvement (CGI-I) and Clinical Global Improvement- Severity (CGI-S)], self-rated scales [Adult Self-Rating Scale (ASRS)], and observer-rated scales [Conners' Adult ADHD Rating Scale Observer Short Version (CAARS O:S)].
+The results were in favour of Ritalin XL over placebo for all assessments in period 1.

 Ritalin XL 40 mg